kcl-lang/kcl-lang.io/blog/2023-04-14-kcl-0.4.6-release/index.md

 #### Schema required attribute check

 In previous versions of KCL, for the following KCL code, there was an error where the `versions` attribute was not assigned as expected.
-In KCL v0.4.6, we fixed such similar issues.
+In KCL v0.4.6, we fixed similar issues.

 ```python
 schema App: